 Add egg barley and sauté until coated with the hot fat, about 2 minutes.

 Stir in hot stock, or water and soup mix, bring to a boil, reduce heat and cover.

-Simmer 15-20 minutes or until stock is absorbed and noodles are tender.
+Simmer 15 to 20 minutes or until stock is absorbed and noodles are tender.

 Stir in chopped parsley and serve.